Leslie Burton

-Leslie Aubrey Burton (15 October 1882 – 10 June 1946) was a British athlete.
-He competed at the 1908 Summer Olympics in London.
-He was born in Heswall, Merseyside died in Scarborough, North Yorkshire.
+Leslie Aubrey Burton (15 October 1882 – 10 June 1946) was a British athlete who competed at the 1908 Summer Olympics.

+Biography

+Burton was born in Heswall, Merseyside, held the English 300 yards hurdles record.
+Burton's brother Geoffrey was also an Olympic athlete.

+Burton represented Great Britain at the 1908 Summer Olympics in London.
 In the men's 400 metres hurdles, Burton won his first-round heat with a time of 1:00.4 to advance to the second round.
 There, he won again by establishing such a lead over the hurdles that he could not be caught in the straight.
-In the final, Burton finished last of the four runners, with a time of 58.0 seconds.
+In the final, Burton finished last of the four runners with a time of 58.0 seconds.

+He died in Scarborough, North Yorkshire.
 His daughter Elaine Burton, Baroness Burton of Coventry was a politician.